isjoshokay/Pizza-Planet-Strongmind/Ideation/Overview.md

 - `type String` pizzaimg: A route to the image of the pizza. *(/images/pizza_name.jpg)*

 ### Design Guide
-I want to align the design to what inspired it, so I am drawing inspiration from the Toy Story movie.
+I want to align the design with what inspired it, so I am drawing inspiration from the Toy Story movie.
 I am using the below image as a reference to complete the design:

 ![Screenshot](./Images/Pizza_Planet_inside.webp)